matthewjburton/matthewjburton/README.md

-- 👋 Hi, I’m @mattBurton64
+- 👋 Hi, I’m Matt Burton
 - 👀 I’m interested in computer science and game development
-- 🌱 I’m currently learning algorithms and web design
+- 🌱 I’m currently learning mobile app development
-- 💞️ I’m looking to collaborate on my current indie game project Head Hunter
-- 📫 You can reach me at mattjburton64@gmail.com
+- 📫 Connect with me at mattjburton64@gmail.com

 <!---
 mattBurton64/mattBurton64 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.